 Preds beat Stars 2-0 for franchise-record 9th straight win

-Pekka Rinne stopped 26 shots, Ryan Hartman scored at 5:33 of the third period and the Predators beat the Dallas Stars 2-0 Tuesday night for their franchise-record ninth straight victory.
+NASHVILLE, Tenn.
+(AP) — Pekka Rinne stopped 26 shots, Ryan Hartman scored at 5:33 of the third period and the Nashville Predators beat the Dallas Stars 2-0 Tuesday night for a franchise-record ninth straight victory.

 The Predators extended the NHL’s longest active winning streak.
-The defending Western Conference champs also lead both the conference and the Central Division by six points, and Nashville topped last season’s point total of 94 with 16 games left.
+The defending Western Conference champs also padded their lead atop both the conference and the Central Division.

-Only Tampa Bay has more points (96), and Nashville has a game in hand on Tampa Bay.

-”We talk about putting your name on something,” Nashville coach Peter Laviolette said. ”Those are all great opportunities for our club to fight for something.
-I thought they did.”

 Rinne recorded his seventh shutout this season, tying Tampa Bay’s Andrei Vasilevskiy for most in the NHL.
-Rinne is 17-1-1 over his last 19 games, and this was the 50th shutout of his career.
-Rinne said the Predators’ stats are pretty remarkable over the last 30 games.
+Rinne now is 17-1-1 over his last 19 games.

-”It’s so much fun right now, nine wins in a row,” Rinne said. ”We’re feeling good and the team is fairly healthy and clicking really good right now.”

 Nick Bonino scored an empty-netter with 13.6 seconds left after Stars defenseman John Klingberg caught a skate on his own net, causing him to trip and lose the puck.